Is Depression Considered A Disease? Understanding The Facts

 Takeaway

 Depression can be a complex condition that can affect many people differently.
 Symptoms of depression generally decrease your quality of life and can include feelings of sadness, loss of interest in activities you once enjoyed, and difficulty staying motivated.
-Understanding the root causes and taking supportive action to reduce symptoms of the mental disorder can be a good way to positively impact one’s life.
-With that being said, if you are struggling with your mental health, professional online therapists may help you experience a higher quality of life—creating a treatment plan tailored to your unique needs.
-BetterHelp can connect you with an online therapist.
+Understanding the root causes and taking supportive action to reduce depression symptoms can be a good way to positively impact your life. if you are experiencing challenges with your mental health, a mental health professional may be able to help you experience a higher quality of life by creating a treatment plan tailored to your unique needs.
+BetterHelp can connect you with an online therapist who has experience treating depression.
+Take the first step toward getting support with depression and reach out to BetterHelp today.

 Depression is treatable, and you're not alone